-2. Brief outline of different possible models of thermionic emission from graphene

-In graphene, if one considers emission from graphene edge, the emission may be treated like that of Somerfield model except the fact that the density of states in a two-dimensional material is independent of energy.
-Such treatment has been recently conducted by Wei et al [11].
+2. Brief outline of different possible models of thermionic emission from graphene treatment has been recently conducted by Wei et al. [11].
 Moreover, as the expected net current from edge is quite low, edge emission may not be of quite practical interest.
 However, while treating the emission perpendicular to the graphene sheet (i.e., along the z-direction from the surface) one must consider the quantum confinement effect along z, which can be done in the line of the following two models, considering electrons to have finite non-zero effective mass: